 Camera Gear

 There is a huge range of camera gear you can pack for Costa Rica.
 Consider bringing a camera that fits your needs and budget.
 For most people, a smartphone camera will do just fine.
-GoPro is a great option to capture adventurous activities.
-A DSLR camera or a mirrorless variety can give you more advanced features and better quality images.
+A GoPro is a great option to capture adventurous activities.
+A DSLR camera or a mirrorless variety can give you more advanced features and better-quality images.
 Remember to bring extra batteries and memory cards – these are not easy to buy in Costa Rica.

 If you plan on doing any wildlife photography, consider bringing a telephoto.
 A wide-angle lens is also great for capturing sweeping landscapes and vistas.